nopnop2002/Arduino-FTP-Client-Server/README.md

 ----

-# CallBack Function:
+# CallBack Function of FTP Server:

-You can use CallBack Function.
+You can use CallBack Function in FTP Server.
 When put,delete,mkdir,rmdir,rename occurs,
 CallBack function is called.
+You can know what occurred.

 Your CallBack Function set these function.
 void setCallBackDelete(void (*functionPointer)(void));